 Course Introductory Data Science (IDS) Teaching the Teachers (T3) Explain the purpose and important properties of basic numerical summaries for individual features/variables.
 Knowledge of pedagogical issues about these topics, so they can teach them effectively.
 Select appropriate numerical and graphical summaries to answer questions posed about a single feature/variable in a data set.
 Interpret numerical and graphical summaries in the context of the original problem to answer questions posed about the original problem and make discoveries.
 Use graphical displays to provide approximate numerical summaries.
 Students will continue to develop a critical faculty in relation to data by: Posing questions about the source of the data, data quality, and applicability to a problem under consideration.
 Classifying questions and hypotheses as to whether they apply to the sample at hand or to a larger population.
 Posing questions and generating hypotheses about target populations.
 Evaluating the usefulness of a given data set for generalization to a target population.
-Parts of Data Science Directly: learning cycle addressed Getting the data (data import plus a little cleaning). addressed Exploring/Analyzing the data (predominant focus).
-Communicating conclusions (communicating what they see in plots and summaries, and discussing possible implications).
-Indirectly: "Problem elicitation and formulation" via p examples/cases used) why and how the da of the features/variables. • • • • • Variations:
+Parts of Data Science Directly: learning cycle addressed Getting the data (data import plus a little continuous) leaning). addiessed Exploring/Analyzing the data (predominan) t focus).
+Communicating conclusions (communicati summaries, and discussing possible implica- , , Indirectly: "Problem elicitation and formulation" via personal examples (cases used) why and how the date of the features (variables).
+Variations: